-For financial assets measured at fair value, gains and losses will be recorded in the statement of comprehensive income through profit or loss.
+For financial assets measured at fair value, gains and losses will be recorded through profit or loss in the Statement of profit or loss and other comprehensive income.

 The Trust reclassifies debt investments when its business model for managing those assets changes.